FAQ (More About Us)

 Cohousing is not a good choice as a second or part-time home, as that seriously reduces both the ability to do one’s share of the work and the benefits of being part of such a community.

-Another factor to consider is the ability to earn a living, if necessary, in Port Townsend’s limited economy.
+Another factor to consider is the ability to earn a living in Port Townsend’s limited economy.
 On a map, Seattle might seem close, but it is too far for a daily commute.
+Some members work remotely from a home office.

 How to Become a Member